 Tracey Grose holds an MSW degree from the University of Georgia and a certificate in School Social Work from Wayne State University.
 She has worked in children’s community mental health in Detroit, Michigan and Johns Hopkins Hospital in Baltimore, Maryland.
-After returning to Ontario, Tracey obtained a permanent position as the first Black social worker, with the Durham District Board of Education.
-Tracey has been involved in many initiatives including as an Executive member of the Durham Black Educators Network, facilitator of Community Connection for the Ontario Association of Children’s Aid Societies’ “One Vision, One Voice” study, community representative on the African Canadian adaptation of Stop Now and Plan (SNAP) and she is currently the Chair of the Ontario Association of Social Workers School Social Work Advisory Group.
-Most recently, Tracey has assumed the role of Culturally Responsive School Mental Health Practices Lead with School Mental Health Ontario.
+After returning home to Ontario, Tracey obtained a permanent position as the first Black social worker, with the Durham District School Board of Education.
+Tracey enjoys teaching and mentoring students.
+She is known as the connector, facilitating connections with community organization such as the Ontario Association of Children’s Aid Societies’ “One Vision, One Voice” study, community representative on the African Canadian adaptation of Stop Now and Plan (SNAP) and she is currently the Chair of the Ontario Association of Social Workers School Social Work Advisory Group.
+Most recently, Tracey has assumed the role of Culturally Responsive School Mental Health Practices Lead and Implementation Coach with School Mental Health Ontario.

 Dr. Deepy Sur is the Chief Executive Officer at the Ontario Association of Social Workers (OASW).
 She is a visionary leader who brings a unique blend of innovative thinking with diverse social work expertise and management experience.
 She holds a PhD in Social Work Administration from Walden University, a Master of Social Work from York University, and a Bachelor of Social Work from Ryerson University.
 Deepy holds extensive clinical social work experience in mental health especially working with children and adults, trauma informed care, and sexual assault survivors.
 Her work in public health focused on promotion, prevention, and evaluation.
 During her 12-year tenure at Trillium Health Partners, Deepy held formal leadership roles in the Strategy Management Office, Ambulatory Care and Medical Education.
 She has led health system planning at the Toronto Central Local Health Integrated Network as a Director of Integration and Planning and has a passion for healthcare.
 In addition, Deepy has also been an Assistant and Adjunct Clinical Professor at McMaster University and currently is a Faculty Instructor and Curriculum Designer for the Medical Psychiatry Alliance’s Collaborative Care Certificate Program.
 She is also regularly involved in completing research publications as part of her ongoing commitment to the profession.
 Her research interests include interprofessional care and empathy in social work practice.
 Since joining OASW Deepy has been focused on the implementation of a new provincial member engagement structure and increasing professional development opportunities for social workers in partnership with government grants.
 Renewed strategic directions at OASW have resulted in over 10% growth in membership and a deepening commitment to equity integration.
 She looks forward to continued advocacy, partnership and raising the profile of social workers across Ontario.